Mayweather, DJ Khaled settle over digital coin promotions

-WASHINGTON (AP) — Boxing legend Floyd Mayweather and music producer DJ Khaled have agreed to pay a total $750,000 to settle federal regulators’ charges that they failed to disclose payments they received for promoting investments in digital-currency securities.
+WASHINGTON (AP) — Federal regulators said Thursday that boxing legend Floyd Mayweather and music producer DJ Khaled are paying a total $750,000 to settle charges they failed to disclose payments they received for promoting investments in digital-currency securities.

-The settlement of civil charges was announced Thursday by the Securities and Exchange Commission.
-The agency says they are its first cases involving charges for violating rules on touting investments in so-called initial coin offerings, or ICOs.
+The Securities and Exchange Commission said the cases are its first involving charges for violating rules on touting investments in so-called initial coin offerings, or ICOs.
+An ICO allows a startup to use the technology behind bitcoin, known as blockchain, to fund projects.

 The SEC said Mayweather failed to disclose promotional payments from three issuers of ICOs, including $100,000 from Centra Tech Inc. Khaled allegedly didn’t disclose a $50,000 payment from Centra, which he touted on his social media accounts as a “game changer.”